 This may be something you do often if your crate gets a lot of use.
 Wipe the bars down with soapy water and vacuum the bottom of the crate.
 Then a good soak or scrub with very hot, soapy water, a rinse or wipe off, and drying is all you need.
 If you want deeper sanitizing, you can soak 10 minutes in a mixture of ½ cup bleach to one gallon of water followed by a thorough rinse.
 Rinsing is critical to make sure there is no bleach residue in the crate.

-As with your pet’s bed, take a close look at toys and get rid of any that have been chewed or beaten up too much.
+Wondering how to clean dog toys?
+Inspect toys and toss any that are damaged or too dirty to clean.
 If pieces are falling off or it’s just too gross to get clean, it’s time for a replacement.
-If toy is in bad shape, it may be best bet to throw it out and get a new one.
-If it is a favorite toy, there are some things you can do to clean it.
+If a toy is in bad shape, it may be best bet to throw it out and get a new one.
+If it's a favorite toy, there are some things you can do to clean it.

 For non-porous toys, a wipe down with a wet cloth may be enough.
 Let them dry before you give them back to your dog or cat.
 You may have soft toys that can be washed.
 Check the label and follow the manufacturer’s instructions.